xchen004/EpigeneticClock/README.md

 ref_path folder contains two reference data sets which will be used for DNAm age prediction.
 The first reference data set is the CpG annotation file of illumina 450k array.
 The second reference data set is the 450k train data including 2557 samples, their chronological ages and 469279 CpGs to develop model.
-The two data sets can downloaded from website.
+The two data sets can downloaded from above google drive link.

 3. norm_method